jaenicke/MTCL/README.md

 Contact
 -------
-This library was published by Sebastian Jänicke, I am working for ADDIPOS GmbH as developer.
+This library was published by Sebastian Jänicke.
+I am working for ADDIPOS GmbH as developer.
+I have been given permission to disclose this source code publicly.

 You can contact me as user jaenicke at http://www.delphipraxis.net/ or under: jaenicke.github@outlook.com